jdub-codes/She-Codes-DRF/README.md

 ### Screenshots
 - [X] A screenshot of Insomnia, demonstrating a successful GET method for any endpoint.
 This GET method returns all projects.<br />
 ![Returns all projects](screenshots/Returns_all_projects.png)
 - [X] A screenshot of Insomnia, demonstrating a successful POST method for any endpoint.
-This POST method shows a the successful creation a new project.<br />
+This POST method shows the successful creation a new project.<br />
 ![Create a new project](screenshots/Create_a_new_project.png)
 - [X] A screenshot of Insomnia, demonstrating a token being returned.<br />
 ![image info goes here](screenshots/Token_return.png)